ChainSafe/lodestar/docs/pages/run/getting-started/quick-start.md

 ---
-title: Quick Start
+title: Lodestar Quick Start Scripts
 ---

-## Lodestar Quickstart Scripts

 In order to make things easier and quicker for all types of users to bootstrap the Lodestar consensus client with a variety of execution clients, we have come up with [Lodestar Quickstart](https://github.com/ChainSafe/lodestar-quickstart) Docker scripts!